Literacy

 ADDITIONAL LITERACY OPPORTUNITIES

-The Library organises many special events and challenges throughout the year.
+The Library also organises many special events and challenges throughout the year.
 Students have the opportunity to take part in author workshops and talks, and every Year 7 student receives a free book through the national Bookbuzz scheme.

 The English department provides recommended reading to stretch and challenge pupils across the ability range.
 Our more reluctant readers are supported by their English teacher, tutor and the Learning support team, to encourage progress with their reading.
 Each half-term, the English department issue Reading Newsletter with recommendations from a range of styles and genres to challenge and inspire readers across all year groups.